 This is a hybrid between re-draft leagues and auction leagues.
 You'll basically be able to keep a certain number of players from the previous year, and you'll then go through the fantasy football draft process for the rest of them.
 Rules can vary across leagues, with different numbers of keepers allowed.

 Dynasty leagues are the most similar to the actual NFL, as they allow you to keep your entire team from the previous year.
 This type of league sees players building for the future, often drafting hot prospects over players getting to the ends of their careers.
 Dynasty leagues are the most complex, however they're also seen by many as the most enjoyable.

 So, how does fantasy football work?
-Firstly, you need to head to one of our recommended sites and join a league, considering the number of participants and cost of entry.
+Firstly, you need to head to one of our recommended fantasy sports betting sites and join a league, considering the number of participants and cost of entry.
 From there, you're ready to play.

 It should be noted that there's generally only one payment for draft fantasy football leagues.
 Those playing week-by-week will have to make a payment before every round though.

 You'll find that there are many different formations used by those who bet money on fantasy football, however there's one line-up that has become more popular than the rest...